Camusyd/streaming-customer-churn-analytics-google/README.md

 ## 🌍 English

+### 📑 Executive Summary
+This project presents a complete data analysis workflow focused on identifying the main factors that drive subscription cancellations in a streaming service.
+Using the Telco Customer Churn dataset from Kaggle, the analysis combines SQL for initial data cleaning, Python for statistical exploration and modeling, and R for advanced visualizations and reporting.
+The goal is to demonstrate the integration of multiple tools to transform raw data into actionable insights, showcasing the skills acquired through the Google Data Analytics Professional Certificate.

 ### 🎯 Objective
 The main research question is:
 👉 **“What factors influence subscription cancellations in a streaming service?”**

 We use a churn dataset (example: [Telco Customer Churn - Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn)) and apply **SQL, Python, and R** to prepare, explore, analyze, and visualize data.